All About Radiation: Radiation Exposure & Radiation Sickness

 Properties of Radioactive Isotopes

-• An unsound iota changes into a more steady molecule of an alternate component by emitting radiation.
+When an unsound iota emits radiation, it becomes a more steady molecule of an alternate component.
 This cycle is called radioactive decay.

 1.1 The Uses of Radiation